orsenthil/senthil.learntosolveit.com-deploy/posts/2008/12/23/hard-work-and-practice-in-programming.md

 .. title: Hard Work and Practice in Programming
 .. slug: hard-work-and-practice-in-programming
 .. date: 2008-12-23 17:02:00
-.. tags:
+.. tags: programming, practice, learning
-.. category: General
+.. category: Programming
-.. description:
-.. categories: General
-.. wp-status: publish
+.. description: Tim O'Reilly's insights on the importance of hard work and practice in becoming a skilled programmer.

-<html><body><p>Excellent article by Tim O'Reilly, on <a href="http://radar.oreilly.com/2008/12/hard-work-and-practice-in-programming.html">Hard Work and Practice in Programming </a>.
-Very detailed and convincing.</p></body></html>
+Excellent article by Tim O'Reilly, on [Hard Work and Practice in Programming](http://radar.oreilly.com/2008/12/hard-work-and-practice-in-programming.html).
+Very detailed and convincing.